selectioncriteria.com.au

 To perform well, both as an applicant and as a selection panel member, you need to think flexibly, build language practices for confident speaking and make quality connections throughout the selection process.

-Author of How to Write and Talk to Selection Criteria, (4th edn.) and 101 Ways to Erode Trust in Public Sector Recruiting Ann has presented at conferences and professional association meetings.
-She regularly delivers professional development programs for public sector departments and coaches individuals so they unlock their potential and grab the keys to greater job success.
+Author of How to Write and Talk to Selection Criteria (7th ed.
+Updated.)
+Ann has presented at conferences and professional association meetings.
+She coaches individuals so they unlock their potential and grab the keys to greater job success.

-Australia’s only Mental Nutritionist®, Dr Villiers is a learning guide and coach, professional speaker and author, specialising in mind and language practices that help people build flexible thinking, confident speaking and quality connections with people.
-You can learn more Mental Nutrition® at www.mentalnutrition.com.
+Australia’s only Mental Nutritionist, Dr Villiers has been a learning guide and coach, professional speaker and author, specialising in mind and language practices that help people build flexible thinking, confident speaking and quality connections with people.
+Ann currently specialises in public sector job applications and interview coaching.

 Qualifications:

-Certified trainer, Accredited Professional Member NSAA, Professional Member CDAA, NLP Practitioner, a graduate of Professor Martin Seligman’s Positive Psychology program in Authentic Happiness.
+Certified trainer, Fellow Member CDAA, NLP Practitioner, a graduate of Professor Martin Seligman’s Positive Psychology program in Authentic Happiness.
+Achieved Certified Speaking Professional (CSP) status with National Speakers Association of Australia.

 Professional memberships: